Chemical linked to cancer found in acne creams including Proactiv, Clearasil - The Boston Globe

 Advertisement

-Proactiv’s 2.5% benzoyl peroxide cream, manufactured by Taro Pharmaceutical Industries Ltd., contained as much as 1,761 parts per million of benzene during Valisure’s stability testing, while a similar cream from Target reached 1,598 parts per million and a treatment from Estee Lauder Cos.’s Clinique hit 401 parts per million.
-A 10% benzoyl peroxide cream from Reckitt Benckiser Group Plc’s Clearasil initially tested just at the FDA limit, but jumped to 308 parts per million of benzene after being exposed to high temperatures for more than two weeks.
+Proactiv’s 2.5 percent benzoyl peroxide cream, manufactured by Taro Pharmaceutical Industries Ltd., contained as much as 1,761 parts per million of benzene during Valisure’s stability testing, while a similar cream from Target reached 1,598 parts per million and a treatment from Estee Lauder Cos.’s Clinique hit 401 parts per million.
+A 10 percent benzoyl peroxide cream from Clearasil initially tested just at the FDA limit, but jumped to 308 parts per million of benzene after being exposed to high temperatures for more than two weeks.

-Representatives for the FDA, Taro Pharmaceuticals, Target, Estee Lauder and Reckitt didn’t immediately respond to requests for comment.
-Reckitt lost as much as 3.4% and Unilever Plc fell 0.6% in London, while Estee Lauder slid 2.9% and Taro Pharmaceutical tumbled 4.7% in US premarket trading.
+Representatives for the FDA, Taro Pharmaceuticals, Target, Estee Lauder, and Reckitt didn’t immediately respond to requests for comment.

 Acne is the most common skin condition in the US, and affects as many as 50 million people each year, according to the American Academy of Dermatology.
-The numbers are even higher among teenagers and young adults: about 85% of those aged 12 to 24 have some form of the condition.
+The numbers are even higher among teenagers and young adults: About 85 percent of those aged 12 to 24 have some form of the condition.

 Sales of over-the-counter US acne treatments totaled $1 billion last year, almost double the $593 million in sales in 2019, data from Chicago-based market research firm Circana showed.
 The AAD guidelines name benzoyl peroxide as one of its top recommendations for treating acne topically.